Version 5 – effective 1 Oct 2019

 You are entitled to know how and what we will charge for our services and what other benefits we receive.

 We may be entitled to deduct a commission by the relevant insurers when we arrange insurances on your behalf.
-As a general rule, the insurer will allow us to deduct commission based on a percentage of the premium.
+As a general rule, the insurer will allow us to deduct commission based on a percentage (0% to 30%) of the base premium.
 Where we receive a commission we will also charge you an arrangement (Broker) fee.

 Alternatively, we may rebate some or all commissions to you and charge you a fee based on the amount of the commission, or negotiate a fee based upon the nature of the service we provide.